Lock in your next ski trip with just a £99pp deposit. T&Cs apply

 Do I need a car at Attitash?

-Practically speaking, yes.
-Attitash is a car-access resort and the surrounding valley doesn't have a regular public transit network.
-If you're staying at the Grand Summit Hotel, you can walk to the Bear Peak lifts, but for restaurants, shopping, and exploring the area, a rental car is the most practical option.
-Roads are well-maintained in winter, and driving distances within the valley are short.
+Practically, yes.
+Attitash is a drive-to resort and the valley has no regular public transit network.
+Staying at the Grand Summit Hotel lets you walk to the Bear Peak lifts, but for restaurants, shops, and getting around the area, a rental car is the most practical option.
+Valley roads stay well maintained through winter, and distances between the towns are short.

 Ready to build your next trip?